SUBJECT: District Records Management

 (2) If the requester has legal counsel present at the hearing, the administration may also be represented by legal counsel.

-- Within 10 working days of the hearing, the Director of Planning and Student Services shall notify the requester in writing of the action recommended.
+- Within 10 working days of the hearing, the administrator of Planning and Student Services shall notify the requester in writing of the action recommended.